-In accordance with Government Auditing Standards, we have also issued our report dated August 5, 2021 on our consideration of the Board of Social Services, County of Bergen, State of New Jersey's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated July 1, 2020 on our consideration of the Board of Social Services, County of Bergen, State of New Jersey's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Board of Social Services, County of Bergen, State of New Jersey's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Board of Social Services, County of Bergen, State of New Jersey's internal control over financial reporting and compliance and the results of the scope of Social Services, County of Bergen, State of New Jersey's internal control over financial reporting and compliance.

-Steven D. Wielkotz
+Steven B. Wielkotz